MSingerLab/COMETSC/docs/source/quickstart.rst

 -X (int)

     X-param of the XL-mHG test.
 Determines the percentage of ones above the threshold.
-See the statistical section for more info.
+See the :doc:`statistical<details>` section for more info.
 Should only be values between 0 and 1.
+Defaults to .15 (15%)

 -L (int)

     L-param of the XL-mHG test.
 Determines the lowest threshold to consider.
-    See the statistical section for more info.
+    See the :doc:`statistical<details>` section for more info.
+Defaults to 2 * size of cluster

 -Abbrev (list)

     Abbrev is a variable to turn on the heuristics for a given run.
-After typing '-Abbrev' , give a list of the number geene combinations you would like to be treated with the heuristic.
+After typing '-Abbrev' , give a list of the number gene combinations you would like to be treated with the heuristic.
 For example, if you want to turn on the heuristic for 3- gene combinations only, input [3].
 If you would like them for both 2- and 3- gene combinations, input [2,3].
+Defaults to an empty list.

 -K (int)

     The number of gene combinations you would like to consider.
 This defaults to 2, can be at most 4 (for the time being).
-Note that the 4- gene combinations do not have a tested heuristic available.
+For example, if 4 is chosen, COMET will run 2, 3, and 4 gene combinations.

 -Down (int)

     For turning on downsampling.
 Will turn the data set into a random sampling of this many cells.
 Preserves cluster percentages by taking cells of each cluster at the same rate as the full set.
+Defaults to no downsampling.

 -Trim (int)

     Integer input for determining the size of the output files.
-Currently default is set to 2000, but an increase here will give more combinations / singletons in the final ranked output files.
+Currently default is set to 2000 lines, but an increase here will give more combinations / singletons in the final ranked output files.

 -Count (Boolean)

-    For turning on count data graphs.
-Will graph the log(count+1) instead of simply the count.
-Leads to nicer continuous expression plots.
+    Will graph the log(expression+1).
+Leads to
+    nicer continuous expression plots when count data is used.
+    Defaults to False, will plot the inputted expression as is.

 -tenx (Boolean)